Herb of the Day: Feverfew

 We use feverfew in:

-Start Up- our midwife approved herbal formula with herbs traditionally used to naturally induce labor and enhance the birth process.
+Start Up- our midwife-approved herbal formula with herbs traditionally used to induce labor and enhance the birth process naturally.

 White Willow & Feverfew- our Cherokee Heritage herbal remedy.
 Commonly used for headaches, migraines, and fever.

-These fast acting, great tasting remedies start at only $12.95.
-They come with our money-back guarantee (we’ve only had a handful of customers ask for it.)
-Make sure to have these formulas on hand now before you need them and wish you’d have ordered.
+These fast-acting, great-tasting remedies start at only $12.95.
+They come with our money-back guarantee (we've only had a handful of customers request it).
+Make sure to have these formulas on hand now before you need them and wish you'd have ordered.